create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ## Accessing the Script Directly

-Sometimes it is necessary to access the Script node directly.
+Sometimes it is necessary to get access to the corresponding Script node.
 For this case, there is a special variable *this* in each callback function that holds a SFNode reference to the Script node.

 ```js
 DEF Touch TouchSensor { }